track-asia/trackasia-native/platform/android/TESTS.md

 * Click on Run -> Edit Configurations...
 * Click on the plus sign and then on "Android Tests"
 * Give a name to the configuration, e.g. `TestAppTests`
-* Choose the `TrackasiaGLAndroidSDKTestApp` module
+* Choose the `TrackAsiaGLAndroidSDKTestApp` module
 * Choose `android.support.test.runner.AndroidJUnitRunner` as the instrumentation runner
 * Click OK to save the new configuration